motiondeveloper/blog/content/blog/how-to-animate-with-expressions/index.md

 ### Returning the final animation

-You can now get the final animated value by calling the `animate()` function, and passing it your keyframe array and a time value.
+You can now get the final animated value by calling the `js›animate()` function, and passing it your keyframe array and a time value.

 ```js{14}
 const eKeys = footage('eKeys.jsx').sourceData;